Silver Bullets, Cyber Resilience, Hackers and DNS

 - To create fake domains for commercial fraud and for carrying out advanced attacks.

-- To automatically hijack Internet browsing traffic to, say Google.com and serve a malicious but similar looking Google page.
+- To automatically hijack Internet browsing traffic to, say Google.com and serve a malicious but similar-looking Google page.

-- To launch crippling Denial of Service (or DoS) attacks causing a website to become unavailable.
+- To launch crippling Denial of Service (or DoS) attacks, causing a website to become unavailable.

-They discussed in more detail the importance of DNS to a business and how easy it was for malicious hackers to hack DNS.
+We discussed in more detail the importance of DNS to a business and how easy it was for malicious hackers to hack DNS.
 Click here to watch the webinar.

 If it works, why fix it?

 That is one of the inherent problems with DNS.
 It just works.
-When you type in cm-alliance.com or google.com you don't have to know the real IP address.
+When you type in cm-alliance.com or google.com, you don't have to know the real IP address.
 DNS just does all the hard work for you.

-However, there is more, much more that a well configured DNS can do, including:
+However, there is more, much more that a well-configured DNS can do, including: